 .
 Ed.
 Joseph Black, et al. 3rd edition.
 Toronto: Broadview Press, 2014. http://sites.broadviewpress.com/bablonline/sample-page/vol-1-the-medieval-period/

 “Purloined Letters: Literary Correspondence and its Unintended Recipients.”
 Boston Public Library.
 Special Collections Lobby.
 October 2014-April 2015.

-ProjectsHabitual Rhetoric: A Prehistory of Digital Writing (book manuscript)
+ProjectsHabitual Rhetoric: Digital Writing Before Digital Technology (book manuscript)

 “Jack Spicer’s Grail in the Boston Public Library” (essay in press for the journal Paideuma)